RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

 ### Skipping The Lab

-We know sometimes we don't have enough time to go over the labs step by step.
-So here is a [short video](https://youtu.be/-3QGAD3Tt48) where you can see how to implement a contract-first API.

 If you are planning to follow to the next lab or are having trouble with this lab, you can reference the working project [here](https://github.com/RedHatWorkshops/dayinthelife-integration/tree/master/projects/location-service)

 ### Environment